Arizona

 Arizona Data Privacy Laws: Breach Rules & Consumer Rights (2026)

 Arizona does not have a comprehensive consumer data privacy statute comparable to the California Consumer Privacy Act or the Virginia Consumer Data Protection Act.
-Multiple attempts to pass broad privacy legislation, including HB 2790 in 2022, have failed to advance through the Arizona Legislature.
+As of May 2026, the state has introduced SB 1815 in the 57th Legislature's second regular session, but no comprehensive privacy bill has passed.

-That does not mean Arizona residents lack legal protections.
-The state enforces a robust data breach notification law, sector-specific privacy statutes covering genetic data and student records, a consumer fraud act that applies to deceptive data practices, and federal frameworks that fill key gaps for healthcare and financial data.
+Arizona residents are not without protection.
+The state enforces a robust data breach notification law with a hard 45-day deadline, sector-specific privacy statutes covering genetic data, student records, and insurance information, a consumer fraud act that the AG has used to bring major enforcement actions, and federal frameworks that fill key gaps for healthcare and financial data.

-This guide covers every Arizona-specific data privacy protection currently in effect, the obligations businesses face, and the rights residents can exercise when their personal information is compromised.
+This guide covers every Arizona-specific data privacy protection currently in force, the obligations businesses face, and the rights residents can exercise when their personal information is compromised.
+For recording-consent rules in Arizona, see Arizona Recording Laws.

 Arizona Data Breach Notification Law (A.R.S. § 18-552)